 In~\cite{ProfilesNew} Diestel raised the question whether all tangles in graphs arise in the above fashion, that is, whether all graph tangles are decided by majority vote by some subset of the vertices: \begin{PROB} Given a $ k $-tangle~$ \tau $ in a graph $ G $, is there always a set $ X $ of vertices such that a separation $ (A,B) $ of order $ <k $ lies in $ \tau $ if and only if $ \abs{A\cap X}<\abs{B\cap X} $? \end{PROB} A partial answer to this was given in~\cite{ChristiansMasterarbeit}, where Elbracht showed that such a set $ X $ always exists if $ G $ is $ (k-1) $-connected and has at least $ 4(k-1) $ vertices.
-The general problem appears to be hard.
+However Elbracht's approach relies heavily on the $ (k-1) $-connectedness of the graph and offers no line of attack for the general problem.
+Finding an answer for arbitrary graphs appears to be hard.

 If a tangle in $ G $ is decided by some vertex set $ X $ by majority vote, this set $ X $ can be used as an oracle for that tangle, allowing one to store complete information about the complex structure of a tangle using a set of size at most $ \abs{V} $.
 On the other hand, if there were tangles without such a decider set, this would mean that tangles are a fundamentally more general concept than concrete highly cohesive subsets, not just an indirect way of capturing them.